snabbco/snabb/README.md

 Why?
 Making a C library for everything you want to bind is a pain, so I thought I would see what you could do without, and I want to do some low level system stuff in Lua.

 Linux only?
-Easy to port to other Unixes, you need to check the types and constants are correct, and remove anything that is not in your C library (that applies also to any non glibc library too), and test.
-Patches accepted.
+Not so easy to port to other Unixes, you need to check the types and constants are correct, and remove anything that is not in your C library (that applies also to any non glibc library too), and test.
+Patches accepted, but will probably need to restructure for maintainability.
+However you may well be better off using [LuaPosix](https://github.com/rrthomas/luaposix) if you want to write portable Unix code.

 Requirements: Needs LuaJIT 2.0.0-beta9 or later.
 Generally tested using git head.
 Working on support for [luaffi](https://github.com/jmckaskill/luaffi) so you can use with standard Lua; there are some issues but should be fixable.